heirotheditt/atroxOs-Project/README.md

 > A lightweight, 32-bit x86 bare-metal operating system kernel built from scratch in C and Assembly.

 Atrox OS is a minimal, multiboot-compliant kernel operating system designed to run in 32-bit Protected Mode.
 It operates without external runtime dependencies or standard C libraries (`libc`), featuring a custom memory allocator, real-time clock integration, and a built-in virtual file system.
+ To Install the os go to : https://github.com/heirotheditt/atroxOs-Project/releases/tag/Os

 ---